magnafilix/BTCUSDT-price-synchronizer/README.md

 ### Creating the migrations manually

-To create a migration manually, use the command below.
+To create a migration manually:

 ```bash
 $ npm run migration:create --name=NewMigrationName
 ```

-In addition to automatically generating the migration for us, we can write its logic (SQL queries) manually.
+In addition to automatically generating the migration for us, we can write its logic (SQL `up` and `down` methods queries) manually.

 ## Running the app